seng438-winter-2022/seng438-a2-group26/Assignment2-Report.md

 | **testNullArgPassed**                    | data is null                                           |
 | **testDataThrowsUnexpectedException**    | data is a list with unexpected behaviour               |

+`testSequentialListWithNegativeValues` failed as it returned a value greater than 1.0 which the documentation for the function said is not supposed to happen

 ### DataUtilitiesCalcRowTotalTest

 Test class designed to test the calculateRowTotal() method of DataUtilities, while using JMock to mock the Values2D parameter.